jimpames/sonicwall-firewall-gen6-to-watchguard-firebox-automatic-converter-by-n2nhu-commercial-MSP-license/README.md

 # SonicWall → WatchGuard Migration Toolkit
+#
+#   (C) Copyright 2026, jim ames. all rights reserved.
+#   reverse engineering my system is prohibited.
+#   license: closed source, commercial use license required.
+#   no hobby or one-off use- MSP only
+#
+#   contact: jimpames@gmail.com for licensing
+#
+#   $10,000 per MSP one-time
+#
+#  need something else other than sonicwall to watchguard?
+#  translate most anything to sonicwall with THEIR universal translator
+#  then use FESv11 algebraic to translate THAT to watchguard...
+#
+#
 **n2nhu lab — Jim Ames**

 Reproducible converter that transforms a SonicWall NSA-3600 (or compatible SonicOS) configuration export into a WatchGuard Firebox T-30 (or compatible Fireware 12.5.9) XML configuration that loads on the box AND renders correctly in the Web UI.